The dominoes are beginning to fall.

 The Campanas were talking about the Foxmans?
 Did they suspect them?
 Or were they trying to frame them?
 Or?

 “They’re not so little anymore.”
 Cadence threw up an easy smile.
-She had to find a way to steer Alma off this conversation quick.
-But then she paused as she fully digested Alma’s words. “’Angry’?
+She had to find a way to steer Alma off this conversation quick—wait. “’Angry’?
 What do you mean angry?”

 Alma’s lips drew downwards.
 “They own the ports now, don’t they—Francis and his brothers?
 And little Nico is probably working with his father, and cute Fortuna is probably…” A hum.
 “I really did love when you would bring them by.”